MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Player Pose

-For non-VR players, it is possible to activate or deactivate an avatar pose through scripting or through the configuration of grabbable items.
+For Mobile/Web players, it is possible to activate or deactivate an avatar pose through scripting or through the configuration of grabbable items.

 ### Grip Pose
-Grip poses allow for a easy avatar configuration, activating as soon as the non-VR player grabs an entity (pistol, sword, etc).
+Grip poses allow for a easy avatar configuration, activating as soon as the Mobile/Web player grabs an entity (pistol, sword, etc).
 These poses do not require any scripting and in most cases have a secondary animation (recoil, attack sword motion, etc) which activate when the player presses the action button (Left mouse click on PC and onscreen button for mobile).

 To configure a pose animation through on a [grabbable entity](#grabbing-and-holding-entities):
 1. Click on the entity in the desktop editor to open its properties.